Social & Emotional Learning

 The Skill Instruction component of the Alaska Transforming Schools Toolkit identifies action steps for school leadership and staff with aligned resources.
 Use the steps below to get started with the action items and resources outlined in the Toolkit.
 Each step here corresponds with a key component in the CRESEL framework from above.

-A. Create supportive learning environments in all areas throughout the school (office, classrooms, common spaces) which are relationship-based and feel academically, emotionally, physically, and culturally safe for students and families.
+A. Create supportive learning environments in all areas throughout the school (office, classrooms, common spaces) that are relationship-based and feel academically, emotionally, physically, and culturally safe for students and families.
 (Respect)

 - AASB School Climate, Association of Alaska School Boards